Beat the Heat!

-Every year the summer feels longer and hotter.
-We hide indoors, with the air conditioner blasting, drinking ice water and wait for the sun to go down.
-We tell ourselves we’re moving to a colder state.
-We manage it until winter comes.
+Currently, this year has had some milder temperatures than past years.
+However, this may change as we enter into the summer months.
+We are able to stay indoors, with the air conditioner blasting, drinking ice water and waiting for the sun to go down.
+We manage to stay cool until winter comes.
 But what about our animals?
 What about the most delicate of our animals, our birds?
-How do chickens beat the summer heat, and what can we do as chicken keepers to help them get through it as comfortably as possible?
+How do chickens beat the summer heat, and what can we do as chicken hobbyists to help them manage the heat?
 Here are a few tips and tricks.

 Chickens cannot sweat to cool themselves off.
 Instead, they pant, or breathe rapidly.
 They also hold their wings slightly out from their body, allowing air to flow through.
-In high temperatures, this is not enough to keep them cool.
+When temperatures rise, this is not enough to keep them cool.
 In extreme temperatures, your chickens are in danger of heatstroke.

 If your chickens are housed in an enclosed run, it is essential that you provide them with shade.
 Know the position of the sun throughout the day, and put up a barrier to block its rays during the hottest parts of the day.
-If your birds cannot get out of the sun, they do not stand a chance.
+If your birds cannot get out of the sun, they will not be able to survive.

 Setting up a fan in the coop or run will help your chickens significantly.
 It will cool the surrounding air and reduce humidity.
 This is a particularly helpful strategy for chickens that are housed in enclosed coops and runs, as a natural breeze may not always reach them.
 Also, be sure you only provide a very thin layer of bedding in warmer weather.
 Having too much bedding inside your coop during the summer will serve as an insulator and keep heat inside the coop.